gallettilance/main/CONTRIB/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have conducted new and old tests successfully
+- [ ] I have included relevant labels